GENEALOGICAL RESOURCES IN THE LIBRARY

 Centre.
 The Canadian 1881 Census is listed on this site.

-Canadian Genealogy Centre (Library and Archives Canada) : A great place to
+Genealogy and Canadian Family (Library and Archives Canada) : A great place to

 research your family history: Canadian Census material, military information,